A NSW Government website

 Community & partnerships

-Katrina has been restoring koala habitat on her property, Koala Gardens at Tuckurimba, for the past 5 years.
+Katrina Jeffery has been restoring koala habitat on her property, Koala Gardens at Tuckurimba, for the past 5 years.
 The response she has observed is astounding.

 Katrina Jeffrey

-"This is no longer where I live, this is how I live.
+'This is no longer where I live, this is how I live.

 In 2010, my late husband and I found ourselves custodians of this seriously beautiful piece of land to the south of Lismore.
 We knew we had found paradise.